British fashion designer Vivienne Westwood dies aged 81

 She held a large “climate revolution” banner at the 2012 Paralympics closing ceremony in London, and frequently turned her models into catwalk eco-warriors.

-“I've always had a political agenda,” Ms Westwood told L'Officiel fashion magazine in 2018.
+“I've always had a political agenda,” Westwood told L'Officiel fashion magazine in 2018.

 “I've used fashion to challenge the status quo.”